entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1998, char.
-56)12 described that the fourth coronoid of the anterior series of coronoids is modified in some actinistians.
-This coronoid is closely associated with the posterior end of the dentary and is modified to bear enlarged tooth/teeth (e.g., Spermatodus (Forey, 1998, fig. 5.8A)12; Undina penicillata (Forey, 1998, fig. 5.12C)) and the lateral edge rolled over (e.g., Sassenia; see Forey (1998, fig. 5.8B)).
+56) described that the fourth coronoid of the anterior series of coronoids is modified in some actinistians.
+This coronoid is closely associated with the posterior end of the dentary and is modified to bear enlarged tooth/teeth (e.g., *Spermatodus* (Forey, 1998, fig. 5.8A); *Undina penicillata* (Forey, 1998, fig. 5.12C)) and the lateral edge rolled over (e.g., *Sassenia*; see Forey (1998, fig. 5.8B)).
 This coronoid is located anterior to the principal coronoid (char.
 122)."

 > - The coding of *Dianodus* is XX.